-The uVisor documentation is divided into two areas, depending on what your interest.
-These domains are described below.
-If you instead are interested in the general uVisor design philosophy, you can see our high level introduction to mbed uVisor or refer to the uVisor GitHub documentation.
+The uVisor documentation consists of two sections, API documentation and core documentation.
+You can find descriptions of these domains below.
+If you instead are interested in the general uVisor design philosophy, see the high-level introduction to mbed uVisor or refer to the uVisor GitHub documentation.

-These are the user-facing documents.
-They are the ideal starting point to know what you can do with uVisor, and how to setup an application to use the uVisor features.
+These user-facing documents show what you can do with uVisor and how to set up an application that uses the uVisor features.